 Professional Associations and Memberships

 Jim serves on the Anti-Corruption Steering Committee and as Vice-Chair of the Africa Committee for the ABA’s International Law Section.
-He also serves as Co-Chair of the Anti-Money Laundering and Internal Investigation subcommittees for the Corporate Compliance Committee of the ABA’s Business Law Section.
+He also serves as Vice-Chair of the Corporate Compliance Committee for the ABA’s Business Law Section.
 Jim is a frequent speaker at compliance and bar association conferences on anti-corruption, corporate compliance, anti-money laundering, human trafficking and internal investigation topics; Jim continues to conduct Rule of Law training for the American Bar Association globally.
 Additionally, Jim also serves as an Expert Advisor to The Global Health Assurance Partnership (GHAP), an international organization focused on assisting global not-for-profits and non-governmental organizations in detecting and preventing the counterfeiting of medicines and health products.
 Jim previously served as an adjunct professor of business law for the Daniels College of Business at the University of Denver, and as a member of the Board of Directors for CrimeStoppers of Puget Sound.

 Bar & Court Admissions